 - Distance: 4-mile round trip — Difficulty: Moderate

-Awash with autumn color, the Eastern Sierra is a must-see destination in fall.
+Awash with autumn color, the Eastern Sierra is a must-see destination in fall and one of the most breathtaking California hiking trails.
 The June Lake Loop is a signature trail for those looking to stay on Mammoth Lakes.
 This moderate hiking trail takes in stunning aspen trees, waterfalls, lakes, and dramatic mountain peaks.
 In addition, this trail is a great fit for families, with the opportunity to rent out a pedal boat at Gull Lake Marina and enjoy the views from the water.
 Start out from the trailhead parking at Parker Lake Road (at the north end of Highway 158).
 Walk along the aspen-lined creek and enjoy the switchbacks, the lake views, and the scenic walk down to June Lake Village.

 Rubicon Trail, D.L Bliss State Park